 This course is designed to provide students with the fundamentals of networking technology.
 Concepts covered include network terminology and protocols, network standards, LANs and WANs, the layers of the OSI reference model, cabling practices, network topologies, and IP addressing.
-This course is offered in an online format with no labs.
-3hrs./wk.

 IT 205 IMPLEMENTING WINDOWS CLIENT (3 CR)